Animal and Plant Health Inspection Service, USDA.

 To follow up on these recommendations, we are requesting an exchange of ideas and information about methods to evaluate plants for potential invasiveness.
 The information will be helpful for both the APHIS noxious weed program and the revision of the nursery stock quarantine regulations in 7 CFR part 319 (§§ 319.37 through 319.37-14).
 (The revision of the nursery stock regulations was discussed in general terms in an advance notice of proposed rulemaking published in the Federal Register on December 10, 2004 [69 FR 71736-71744, Docket No. 03-069-1].)
 As part of the revision of the nursery stock regulations, we anticipate publishing a proposed rule at some point following this electronic discussion that will solicit public comment on establishing a category of plants whose importation is not authorized pending pest risk analysis based on other scientific evidence that indicates invasive potential.
-Because we would be performing pest risk analyses to remove plants from that category and either allow their importation or add them to the list of prohibited noxious weeds, we would like to ensure that our pest risk analysis process for potentially invasive plants is able to evaluate the risk posed by these plants as thoroughly and rigorously as possible.
+Because we would be performing pest risk analyses to remove plants from that category and Start Printed Page 66157either allow their importation or add them to the list of prohibited noxious weeds, we would like to ensure that our pest risk analysis process for potentially invasive plants is able to evaluate the risk posed by these plants as thoroughly and rigorously as possible.

 Members of the APHIS Weed Team will participate in the electronic discussion.
 We will share all data and opinions offered during the discussion with other groups that are interested in methods to predict invasiveness for both plants and animals, such as the National Invasive Species Council Pathways Work Team and the North American Plant Protection Organization Invasive Species Panel.